 San Antonio Faces of Art

 Selected works courtesy of the artist

 San Antonio based artists are everywhere!
-Explore the Tobin Center and discover the face of contemporary art throughout.
-Ramin Samandari’s portrait project is an assemblage of artists and art supporters collected over a 2 year period.
+Explore The Tobin Center and discover the face of contemporary art throughout.
+Ramin Samandari’s portrait project is an assemblage of artists and art supporters collected over a two-year period.
 Samadari offered an open invitation to his studio where he captured the face of our vibrant city from 2016-2017.

 THIS IS US, THIS IS WHO WE ARE.